 When you are faithful, you are trustworthy.
 More will be committed to you, and that will lead to promotions here and hereafter.
 As King Solomon said, “A faithful man will abound with blessings, but he who hastens to be rich will not go unpunished” (Proverbs 28:20).

 “Fidelity;” it has been said, “depends not on the amount entrusted, but on the sense of responsibility.”
 And that is exactly the lesson learnt from the parable of the talents (Matthew 25:14-30).
 The servants that receive five and two talents respectively got a single word, not of mere satisfaction, but of warm and delighted commendation.
 They were both commended in the same terms, and their reward was precisely the same.
 Do you know that God specializes in using the insignificant to accomplish the impossible if only we are faithful with it?

 I perceive you are thinking of the possible areas you can be more faithful.
 In your marriage!
-In your marriage relationship with God!
+In your relationship with God!
 On your job!
 Your faithfulness must extend to the way you handle resources that God (or your employer) has in your care.
-As our text states, “If you are faithful in what is another man’s, who will give you your own.”
+As our text states, “If you are not faithful in what is another man’s, who will give you your own.”
 You cannot qualify for having your own without being faithful in that which is another man’s.